Jenya705/DiscomcBukkit/README.md

 * [Spigot Page](https://www.spigotmc.org/resources/discomc.88199/)
 # What is discomc?
 Discomc is a bukkit plugin to make bridge between discord and minecraft server.
-The console, multi-chat and connect function.
+The console, multi-chat, connect and shortcut commands function.
 This project in development please note us if you found a bag in our discord
 # How to setup plugin?
 1. You need to make application on discord dev portal ([DiscordDevPortal](https://discord.com/developers/applications))